thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 5. Configure downstream node-red nodes to handle NCMDs (write commands)

 ## Input
-The **mqtt sparkplug device** expects the metrics in the following input payload format
+The **mqtt sparkplug device** expects the metrics in the following input payload format.
+DataTypes can be added, but it will be added automaticly by the node if omitted

 ```
 msg.payload = {